Protect your infrastructure and customers’ information

-“All carriers, carriage service providers and carriage service intermediaries will be required to do their best to protect networks and facilities from unauthorised access and interference – including a requirement to maintain ‘competent supervision’ and ‘effective control’ over telecommunications networks and facilities owned and operated by them.”
+“All carriers, carriage service providers and carriage service intermediaries are required to do their best to protect networks and facilities from unauthorised access and interference – including a requirement to maintain ‘competent supervision’ and ‘effective control’ over telecommunications networks and facilities owned and operated by them.”

 In doing ‘their best’, organisations are required to take all reasonable steps to prevent unauthorised access and interference to protect the confidentiality of information and the availability and integrity of networks.

 In maintaining ‘competent supervision’, organisations must maintain technically proficient oversight of their network and facilities.

 Australian organisations must also comply with the local Australian Privacy Principles and new mandatory data breach notification laws, which came into effect in February 2018.

 Case Study – Measuring the effectiveness of security controls

 This Directive places requirements on European providers of essential services in critical infrastructure sectors (including Telecommunications) and aims to enhance the security and resilience of networks and IT systems across the EU.

 The 14 high level security principles proposed by the UK government to meet the security requirements of the NIS Directive include an effective security monitoring strategy and proactive security event discovery.
 Operators of essential services in the UK are currently encouraged to start analysing their systems and existing security measures to identify control gaps and plan any necessary remediation.
 Find out more here.

 As your organisation holds and manages massive volumes of consumer personally identifiable information (PII), compliance to privacy legislation is of paramount importance.

 The EU General Data Protection Regulation (GDPR) is a regulatory framework for data protection and privacy that came into effect in May 2018.
 Your organisation is bound by the legislation if any one of the following conditions is true: